 Acupuncture treatment can include dry-needling (needles placed through the skin), electrostimulation (a low dose of electrical current passed between acupuncture needles placed through the skin), as well as aquapuncture (where a small amount of liquid is injected into the acupuncture points).
 Acupuncture is effective for many musculoskeletal & neurological conditions such as intervertebral disk disease (IVDD), repetitive strain injuries common in working or agility dogs, torn/damaged ligaments & tendons, nerve paralysis, and bone abnormalities (arthritis, bone cysts etc).
 Many other medical, behavioural and dermatological conditions also respond well to acupuncture therapy.
 Acupuncture may allow a patient to reduce, and in some cases even discontinue, the amount of antibiotic, steroid, pain control or other medications they require.

+We see a lot of senior pets that may be struggling with arthritis or other chronic pain issues.
+Acupuncture can be very helpful in supporting these animals and is easily combined with conventional treatments.
 If you have questions about whether or not acupuncture therapy may benefit your pet's condition, please schedule a consultation with Dr. Ulmer by calling us at 306-789-0918.

 This patient is receiving electroacupuncture to help improve the mobility and strength in both hindlimbs.
 Many senior large breed dogs may have "splaying" of back legs, slipping or knuckling of the paws which can be improved with acupuncture treatment.